What is Margin Money in Education Loans?

 • Arrange funds in advance: Be ready with savings, scholarships, or family support for the margin amount.

-• Negotiate smartly: Sometimes banks reduce margin money for top institutes.
+• Negotiate smartly: Some banks reduce or waive margin money for admissions to top-ranked institutes.

-A clear financial strategy will save stress when your admission letter arrives.
+A clear financial strategy will reduce stress when your admission letter arrives.

 Key Takeaways